re-ani/All-Youtube-Downloader/README.md

 ---------------------------------------------
 # OPTIONS
 - Default Configration
-The default path where the downloads will appear is the [home directory](https://en.wikipedia.org/wiki/Home_directory).
+The default path where the downloads will appear is the directory where is the All-Youtube-Downloader is cloned ie. Home directory.
 The default quality is 'The best available'
 The default format is webm for most videos
 - Range